A creative intervention for NHS staff wellbeing

 Healthcare staff wellbeing is linked to patient outcomes.
 Arts programmes have been shown to improve physical and emotional wellbeing in hospital staff.
 Starting in 2016 NELFT has delivered an annual one day creative arts festival known as Arts Day.
 Attendees self-rated their wellbeing on arrival, as they left and as part of a longer term follow up survey.
 There was an increase in the average self-rated wellbeing score after each Arts Day.
 The long term follow-up surveys show that attendees felt valued and enjoyed meeting up with colleagues.
 There is limited evidence of the long term impact of Arts Day.
 Less than 5% of NELFT staff have been released to attend the events.
 Future success will depend on integration with the wider wellbeing agenda and modifications to reach more staff.

-.
-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
-The default CC option for the journal is CC-BY-NC
+Authors retain copyright and grant the journal right of first publication with the work.
+The work is licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

-license if they notify the Editor-in-Chief of this choice when submitting their work.
 Authors are able to distribute the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
-Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.